 - Is the basis of the relationship between God and each human

 - Is translated among other words mind by the King James translators

 There’s plenty to study here to get the foundation right.
 The Explanation will be adding further pieces to give you an even fuller comprehension of the role neshama plays in the many lives it imbues on humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Many lives for You and Me?
+Please use the Social Network links just below to share this information from The Explanation, Many lives for You and Me?
 What the Bible Says